ankitjadli/Zulu/README.md

 Zulu sends notifications using Firebase Functions and Firebase Notifications.It supports Friends request notifications for now and soon messages notification code wiLl be added.

-#### JS code for Friends Request Notification to the requested user :
+#### JS code for Friend Request Notification to the Requested user :

 ```